Sparse Bayesian Optimization: INTRODUCTION

+A central aspect of this work is to efficiently learn these trade-offs and offer practitioners a way to balance sparsity and other metrics.
 Sparsity in BO is an important topic that has not yet been addressed in the literature.
 Past work has used regularization in acquisition function optimization or modeling, but not for the purpose of sparsity in design parameters (see Section \ref{sec:background} for a review).
 Our work provides a thorough and broad treatment of sparsity in BO that fills in this gap.
-The main contributions of this paper are: \begin{enumerate}[leftmargin=*] \itemsep{0em} \item We study different approaches for incorporating sparse regularization into BO, and provide negative theoretical results showing that na\"{i}ve forms of regularization can fail to optimize for certain levels of sparsity, regardless of the regularization coefficient. \item We draw connections between multi-objective BO and acquisition regularization, and show how multi-objective BO can be used for automatic selection of the regularization coefficient.
-We refer to this multi-objective formulation as the SEBO ("Sparsity Exploring Bayesian Optimization") method. \item We develop a novel relaxation strategy for optimizing directly for $L_0$ sparsity, and show that it significantly outperforms the typical $L_1$ penalty. \item We show that combining acquisition function regularization with sparse Gaussian process priors enables sparse optimization in high-dimensional spaces. \item We provide the first results on achieving sparsity via BO, in a range of synthetic functions and on three real-world tasks (in systems configuration and AutoML).
-We also show the breadth of our method by using it to achieve different forms of sparsity such as feature-level and group sparsity. \end{enumerate}
+The main contributions of this paper are: \begin{enumerate}[leftmargin=*] \itemsep{0em} \item We study different approaches for incorporating sparse regularization into BO, and provide negative theoretical results showing that previously studied forms of regularization can fail to optimize for certain levels of sparsity, regardless of the regularization coefficient. \item We draw connections between multi-objective BO and acquisition function regularization, and show how multi-objective BO can be used for automatic selection of the regularization coefficient.
+We refer to this as the SEBO (``Sparsity Exploring Bayesian Optimization'') method. \item We develop a novel relaxation strategy for optimizing directly for $L_0$ sparsity, and show that it significantly outperforms the typical $L_1$ penalty in our context. \item We show that combining acquisition function regularization with sparse Gaussian process priors enables sparse optimization in high-dimensional spaces. \item We provide the first results on achieving sparsity via BO, in a range of synthetic functions and on three real-world tasks (in systems configuration and AutoML), showing that SEBO is the best approach for sparse BO.
+We show the breadth of our method by using it to achieve different forms of sparsity such as feature-level and group sparsity. \item We provide a new high-dimensional benchmark problem designed to emulate trade-offs found in real-world recommender systems, and show how such systems benefit from increased sparsity. \end{enumerate}